Chicken Dumpling Soup

 Instructions

-- 2In a Dutch oven or similar large, deep pot, heat the oil and butter over medium high.
-Add the carrots, celery, potato, onion, poultry seasoning, and remaining 1/2 teaspoon salt and 1/4 teaspoon pepper.
-Stir and cook until the vegetables are beginning to soften and the onion is turning translucent, about 5 minutes.
+- 2In a large pot, heat the olive oil and butter over medium-high heat.
+Add the carrots, celery, potato, and onion.
+Cook 5 minutes, stirring occasionally, until the vegetables begin to soften and the onion turns translucent.

 Nutrition — Per Serving